 Ensure your dog is brushed or combed regularly and is always clean.
 This will help you better monitor his overall health and build your bond at the same time.
-Ensure your dog’s coat is fed good quality, nutritious food with fresh meat.
+Ensure your dog’s coat is fed a good quality, nutritious food with fresh meat.

-Dog shampoos and pHSome say dogs should only be washed with dog shampoo as human shampoo dries out his skin.
+Some say dogs should only be washed with dog shampoo as human shampoo dries out his skin.
 Some claim the pH is different.
 But these are false claims.

 Human shampoos have different pH levels, depending on the type.
 Some are acidic and are around 2.0 pH.
 Some are alkaline at around 9.0 pH.
 The majority sit at 5.5 to 6.0 pH.
 The shampoos for dogs also vary but are mainly more alkaline and go from 4.5 to 9.0 pH.

-However, these figures are all just averages and people and dogs can vary a lot.
+However, these figures are just averages, and people and dogs can vary greatly.
 In 2007, a report revealed variations in dogs seemed to change according to their breed.
-Labradors are 7.37 pH and Manchester Terriers are 8.07 pH.
+Labradors are 7.37 pH, and Manchester Terriers are 8.07 pH.

 The manufacturer can mean the product has been made to approximate the skin and hair’s average pH of intended users, whether dog or human.
 It also can mean it has a neutral pH, the same as water.

-If you look at the outer surface of hair through a microscope, it looks like a terracotta roof that has overlaying rows of flat cells.
-Pull one strand between two fingers and it will feel smoother in one way than it would in another.
+If you look at the outer surface of hair through a microscope, it looks like a terracotta roof with overlaying rows of flat cells.
+Pull one strand between two fingers, and it will feel smoother in one way than it would in another.